Introduction to Private Financing

 In Canada and most other jurisdictions, “predatory lending” (over charging) is illegal and in fact criminal, and the Fair Trading Act with full cost disclosure applies.

-While some look at the cost of the loan, another view point is how the loan helps you achieve your objectives.
+While some people look at the cost of the loan, another view point is how does the loan helps you achieve your objectives.
 This ties into your exit strategy.

 Development/Flip Financing